XO3D Studio · 3D Artist

 Technical Skills.

-Proficiency in 3D modeling software like Autodesk Maya, 3ds Max, Blender, or Cinema 4D is crucial.
+Proficiency in 3D modelling software like Autodesk Maya, 3ds Max, Blender, or Cinema 4D is crucial.
 This involves understanding geometry, topology, and techniques for creating both organic and hard-surface models.

 Texturing and Material Creation.